Tearsheet

 AI Analysis | Feedback

-Joseph Robert Edwards, President and Chief Executive Officer
+Joe Bob Edwards President and Chief Executive Officer

-Jonathan W. Byers, Chief Financial Officer
+Jonathan W. Byers Chief Financial Officer

-Jonathan W. Byers most recently served as Chief Financial Officer of CSI Compressco LP, a publicly traded partnership, where he oversaw the carve-out from CSI's prior owner and developed the financial capabilities of the business.
-He co-founded Spartan Energy Partners, a natural gas treating and processing business.
-Earlier in his career, Mr. Byers worked with private equity firms SCF Partners and General Atlantic, indicating a pattern of managing companies backed by private equity firms.
-He started his career in the Investment Banking Division at The Goldman Sachs Group.
-Mr. Byers earned a B.S. degree in Business Administration from Georgetown University and an MBA from Harvard Business School.
+Jonathan W. Byers serves as the Chief Financial Officer of Flowco.
+He most recently held the CFO position at CSI Compressco LP, a publicly traded partnership, where he oversaw its carve-out and developed its financial capabilities.
+Mr. Byers also co-founded Spartan Energy Partners, a natural gas treating and processing business.
+His earlier career includes roles with SCF Partners and General Atlantic, both private equity firms, and he began in the Investment Banking Division at The Goldman Sachs Group.

-Chad Roberts, Executive Vice President of Production Solutions
+Chad Roberts Executive Vice President of Production Solutions

-Brooks Mims Talton III, Executive Vice President of Natural Gas Technologies
+Brooks Mims Talton III Executive Vice President of Natural Gas Technologies

-Joel C. Lambert, Senior Vice President, General Counsel and Secretary
+Joel C. Lambert Senior Vice President, General Counsel and Secretary

 AI Analysis | Feedback

-The key risks to Flowco (FLOC) are:
+Key Risks to Flowco (FLOC)

 AI Analysis | Feedback